 If you’re in Porto, you have to try Port wine.
 Not only because that’s where the delicious, sweet, fortified wine gets its name, but also because there are so many different cellars + lodges where you can get port right from the source.
 To try Port “in Porto”, you should actually cross the river to Vila Nova de Gaia.
 Here you’ll find many different producers to try from.
 We chose to visit Cockburn’s Port Lodge because of their rich family history in Port and dedication to their craft.

-If you're in Porto, you have to try Port wine.
-To try Port "in Porto", you should actually cross the river to Vila Nova de Gaia.
-Here you'll find many different producers to try from.
-We chose to visit Cockburn's Port Lodge because of their rich family history in Port and dedication to their craft.
 Cockburn’s was easy to spot because of it’s light pink exterior.
-If you're in Porto, you have to try Port wine.
-To try Port "in Porto", you should actually cross the river to Vila Nova de Gaia.
-Here you'll find many different producers to try from.
-We chose to visit Cockburn's Port Lodge because of their rich family history in Port and dedication to their craft.
 Before taking your tour + enjoying your tasting, you can go through the Cockburn Port Lodge’s museum.
 Here you’ll find documents dating back 200 or so years.
 The museum shows the evolution of the brand, with one thing in that stays consistent: the quality of the Port.

 Cockburn’s Port Lodge Tour